Note

 asyncio.run(run_multiagent_debate())

-Alice: As the affirmative side, I will present the argument that when a smaller circle (circle A) with a radius of 1/3 the radius of a larger circle (circle B) rolls around the outside of the larger circle without sliding, circle A will complete 4 full revolutions by the time it returns to its starting point.
+Alice: As the affirmative side, I will argue that when circle A, with a radius one-third of that of circle B, rolls around the outside of circle B without sliding, it will complete 4 revolutions in total.

-Therefore, circle A will revolve 4 times in total as it rolls around circle B once.
+Therefore, circle A will make 4 full revolutions as it rolls around circle B once.

 Further Reading¶